Dassie rat

-The dassie rat (Petromus typicus) is an African rodent found among rocky outcroppings.
+The dassie rat or noki (Petromus typicus) is a diurnal African rodent native to rocky outcrops in Namibia, parts of Angola, and northwestern South Africa.
 It is the only living member of its genus, Petromus, and family, Petromuridae.
-The name "dassie" means "hyrax" in Afrikaans, and the two animals are found in similar habitats.
+Key features of the dassie rat include a flattened skull and flexible ribs, allowing it to squeeze into extremely narrow rock crevices.
+The name "dassie" means "hyrax" in Afrikaans, (Note: dassie rats are not to be confused with Cape hyraxes, which are also called dassies and are not rodents.) and the two animals are found in similar habitats.

 Petromus means "rock mouse" and dassie rats are one of many rodents sometimes called rock rats.
 The family and genus names are sometimes misspelled as Petromyidae and Petromys.
+The species is currently listed as Least Concern by the IUCN.

 Characteristics

 Dassie rats are squirrel-like in appearance.
-Their tails are hairy, but not bushy whereas the soles of their feet are distinctly bare and have pads.
-Their heads are noticeably flattened.
+Their tails are hairy, but not bushy, whereas the soles of their feet are distinctly bare and have pads.
+Their skull is flattened and their ribs are flexible which helps them to squeeze into tiny rock crevices.
+Their cheek teeth have two raised ridges that help grind plant material.
+Their chewing involves a vertical up-and-down motion rather than the typical transverse side-to-side grinding of grazers.
 The overall coloration can be a range of browns, greys, or almost black.
 The nose is yellowish and tends to stand out.
 They have no underfur.
 The teats are located on the sides of the torso, which allows the young to feed from the side when crammed in a narrow rock crevice.